-It is important to note that the two flange style codes (61 and 62) are not interchangeable due to their pressure ranges and their different bolt patterns.
-As shown in this diagram of overlapping code 61 and code 62 4-bolt flanges the dimensional placement of holes are close, but not identical.
-Note the difference in the bolt-hole’s center to-center dimensions.
+It is important to note that the two flange fitting style codes (61 and 62) are not interchangeable due to their pressure ranges and their different bolt patterns.
+As shown in this diagram of overlapping code 61 and code 62 4-bolt flange fittings, the dimensional placement of holes is close, but not identical.
+Note the difference in the bolt-hole’s center-to-center dimensions.

 There is also another style that must be accounted for and not interchanged with Code 61 or 62 flanges.
-This other 4 bolt flange often found in the field is made for Caterpillar equipment and called (not surprisingly) a Caterpillar flange.
+This other 4 bolt flange fitting often found in the field is made for Caterpillar equipment and called (not surprisingly) a Caterpillar flange fitting.
 This style is almost an exact match to the SAE Code 62 4-bolt flange with one major difference:

-The flange head on an SAE Code 62 has a thickness which ranges from 0.305 inches on the ½ inch flange to 0.495 inches on the 2 inch flange, where the Caterpillar flange head thickness is 0.560 inches for all 4-bolt flanges.
+The flange head on an SAE Code 62 has a thickness that ranges from 0.305 inches on the ½ inch flange to 0.495 inches on the 2-inch flange, where the Caterpillar flange head thickness is 0.560 inches for all 4-bolt flanges.
 Hence an important distinction as to why they should not be interchanged.

 This blog is an excerpt from our latest whitepaper, The Major Advantages of Flanges and Flange Fittings.